-CICA Handbook means the Canadian Institute of Chartered Accountants Handbook.
+Canadian Institute of Chartered Accountants Handbook.
+CICA Handbook

-Class A Monthly the price at which Unitholders can redeem Class A Units on the Monthly Redemption Price Redemption Date.
+Class A Monthly Redemption Price the price at which Unitholders can redeem Class A Units on the Monthly trust units of the Fund denominated in U.S. dollar currency.
+Class U Units

+Redemption Date.